Skennars Head

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Skennars Head's median taxpayer income is $39,605 and average is $53,306.
-This is below the national average.
-Rest of NSW has a median of $52,390 and average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated median income for September 2025 would be approximately $43,114 and average $58,029.
-Census data ranks Skennars Head's household, family, and personal incomes modestly between the 45th and 48th percentiles.
-Income distribution shows 28.6% (604 individuals) fall within the $1,500 - 2,999 range, consistent with metropolitan trends at 29.9%.
-After housing costs, 85.1% of income remains for other expenses.
-Skennars Head's SEIFA income ranking places it in the 8th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Skennars Head has a median income among taxpayers of $39,605 and an average of $53,306.
+These figures are below the national average.
+The Rest of NSW, meanwhile, has a median income of $52,390 and an average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Skennars Head would be approximately $43,114 (median) and $58,029 (average) as of September 2025.
+Census data shows that household, family, and personal incomes in Skennars Head rank modestly, between the 45th and 48th percentiles.
+Income distribution data reveals that 28.6% of the population (606 individuals) fall within the $1,500 - $2,999 income range, which is consistent with broader trends across the metropolitan region showing 29.9% in the same category.
+After housing expenses, 85.1% of income remains for other expenses.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income